ROUND 2 APPLICATIONS OPENS OCTOBER 6, 2023

 FY24 Project Support Grant Guidelines

 The Project Support Grant Program is designed to fund individuals, groups, and nonprofit organizations for specific arts projects and programs taking place in Salt Lake City.
 Concerts, performances, festivals, workshops, symposiums, exhibitions, and readings are examples of projects eligible for funding through Project Support grants.

-We aim to distribute approximately $73,000 in this grant category to an undetermined number of applicants by September 2023.
-Grants will be made in the following amounts; $500- $8,000 and will be distributed based on adherence to the Evaluation Criteria.
+We aim to distribute approximately $70,000 each cycle of this grant category to an undetermined number of applicants.
 We anticipate a high number of competitive submissions to this program.
 Applicants are encouraged to adhere to the Evaluation Criteria whenever possible to maximize their score.

 Applicants may only submit one application annually to the City Arts Grants Program.
 You cannot receive both a Project Support Grant and a General Operating Support Grant.
 There are no exceptions to this guideline, however, additional grant opportunities may become available and eligibility criteria and limitations will be made clear within those grant guidelines.